 Surgery for otosclerosis

 Surgical operations for alleviating otosclerosis fall into the field of otorhinolaryngology.
 The relatively simple procedures are widely performed to reinstate hearing and cure otosclerosis.
-In a stapedectomy, which is a surgery of the stapes, either the part of the stapes with the abnormal bone growth is removed in order to insert a tiny implant (stapedotomy), or the entire stapes bone is replaced by a small prosthesis (stapedectomy).
+In a stapedectomy, which is a stapes surgery, either the part of the stapes with the abnormal bone growth is removed in order to insert a tiny implant (stapedotomy), or the stapes bone is replaced by a small prosthesis (stapedectomy).
 Both surgeries of the stapes can restore hearing.
-In many of the cases the symptoms of vertigo and tinnitus will also disappear.
+In many of the cases, the symptoms of vertigo and tinnitus will also disappear.